-• Consent to some sexual contact (such as kissing or fondling) cannot be presumed to be consent for other sexual activity (such as intercourse).

-- A current or previous dating relationship is not sufficient to constitute consent.
-The existence of consent is based on the totality of the circumstances, including the context in which the alleged incident occurred and any similar previous patterns that may be evidenced. - Silence, passivity or the absence of resistance alone cannot be taken as consent. - A person can withdraw consent at any time during sexual activity by expressing in words or actions that he or she no longer wants the act to continue, and, if that happens, the other person must stop immediately. - A person who is unable to understand what is happening or is disoriented, helpless, asleep or unconscious for any reason, including due to alcohol or other drugs cannot consent.
+- Consent to some sexual contact (such as kissing or fondling) cannot be presumed to be consent for other sexual activity (such as intercourse). - A current or previous dating relationship is not sufficient to constitute consent.
+The existence of consent is based on the totality of the circumstances, including the context in which the alleged incident occurred and any similar previous patterns that may be evidenced. - Silence, passivity or the absence of resistance alone cannot be taken as consent. - A person can withdraw consent at any time during sexual activity by expressing in words or actions that he or she no longer wants the act to continue, and, if that happens, the other person must stop immediately. - A person who is unable to understand what is happening or is disoriented, helpless, asleep or unconscious, unable to communicate due to a mental or physical condition, or incapacitated due to the influence of alcohol or other drugs (or the combination thereof) cannot consent.
 An individual who engages in sexual activity when that individual knows, or should know (by a reasonable person standard), that the other person is physically or mentally incapacitated has violated this policy.
-It is not an excuse that the individual responding party of sexual misconduct was intoxicated and, therefore, did not realize the incapacity of the other. - Incapacitation is defined as a state where someone cannot make rational, reasonable decisions because that person lacks the capacity to give knowing consent (e.g., to understand the "who, what, when, where, why or how" of their sexual interaction).
-This policy also covers a person whose incapacity results from mental disability, involuntary physical restraint and/or from the taking of incapacitating drugs. - The decision to be sexually intimate must be made without coercion (unreasonable pressure for sexual activity).
+It is not an excuse that the individual responding party of sexual misconduct was intoxicated and, therefore, did not realize the incapacity of the other.

+- Incapacitation is defined as a state where someone cannot make rational, reasonable decisions because that person lacks the capacity to give knowing consent (e.g., to understand the "who, what, when, where, why or how" of their sexual interaction).
+This policy also covers a person whose incapacity results from mental disability and/or involuntary physical restraint. - The decision to be sexually intimate must be made without coercion (unreasonable pressure for sexual activity).
 Both partners must be equally free to act. - A verbal "no" (no matter how indecisive) or resistance (no matter how passive) constitutes a lack of consent.
 A forced sexual act is considered without consent except in the rare case where force is explicitly consented to. - A person cannot consent if he or she is under the age of 16 years.
 In Connecticut, a minor (meaning a person under the age of 16 years) cannot consent to sexual activity.
 This means that sexual contact by an adult with a person younger than 16 years old may be a crime, as well as a violation of this policy, even if the minor wanted to engage in the act.